Celiac Disease

 The Great Sphynx

-The Sphynx was most likely carved during the Green Sahara period. between 14,000 and 5,000 years ago, when heavy rainfall in the region created a lush savanna stretching across Africa where the Sahara Desert is today.
+The Sphynx was most likely carved during the Green Sahara period. between 14,000 and 5,000 years ago, when heavy rainfall in the region created a lush savanna stretching across Africa.
+(The Sahara Desert is there today.)

 This Green Sahara period was interrupted by the Younger Dryas, during which grass and other vegetation grew poorly, due to darkened skies, cooler temperatures and reduced rainfall.
-This resulted in a scarcity of the herbivores that ate the grass, and might have inspired creation of the great stone god with a human face attached to a lion's body.
+This resulted in a scarcity of the herbivores that ate the grass.
+This scarcity of animals to hunt might have4 inspired creation of the great stone god with a human face attached to a lion's body, representing the god of the hunt.

-The lion's paws might have served as a place where sacrifices were made to this great god, and entreaties were made for the animals to return to the Sahara.
+The lion's paws might have served as a place where sacrifices were made to this great god, and entreaties could be made for the animals to return to the Sahara.
 Indeed, North Africa again turned green, the animals returned, and people forgot about sacrificing to the lion god.

 As warmer and wetter conditions returned to North Africa, as well as to the Middle East, nomads came into northern Egypt driving cattle and carrying grass seeds from the Middle East, and the seeds were planted in the Delta region and in the oases of southern Egypt.
 The domesticated animals brought by the nomads passed across northern Africa by cultural exchange, and many of the hunter-gatherers of northern Africa started herding cattle about in the Green Sahara.

 Unfortunately, the Green Sahara period came to an end, and much of the region turned back into a vast desert.
-Grass and water were still available in some parts of North Africa, but the cattle herders were done in by local hunter-gatherers who slaughtered the cattle and drove the cattle herders into extinction.
+Grass and water were still available in some parts of North Africa, but the cattle herders were done in by local hunter-gatherers who slaughtered the cattle and drove some of the cattle-herders into extinction and others to retreat to the Sahel, to the south of the desert.

 But who did the actual carving of the Great Sphynx?
 Could a group endeavor have produced such a beautiful work of art on such a monumental scale, or did a single stone-age Michelangelo devote his life to its production?